adibender/coalitions/cran-comments.md

 ## Release summary
 * Fixes CRAN failures
-* Internet based tests are skipped on CRAN
+* Internet based tests are skipped if offline
 * All functions that depend on internet resources fail gracefully if resources not available
 * Examples that require internet connection are wrapped in \dontrun{}
-* removed reshape2 dependency
+* removed reshape2 and forcats dependencies

 ## Test environments
 * local ubuntu install, R 3.6.1